Birds in Costa Rica and Guatemala

 Superficially, birds of southern populations resemble the common magpie (Pica pica), but are slightly smaller, with a shorter tail, but a larger bill.

 The generic name is derived from Ancient Greek psilos (‘tall’ or ‘thin’) and rhinos (‘nose’), presumably alluding to the compressed, tall bill of this bird.
-The specific name is derived from the Greek moros (‘fool’), maybe referring to the strange sounds that the bird emits.
+The specific name is derived from Ancient Greek moros (‘fool’), maybe referring to the strange sounds that the bird emits.

 Brown jay preening, Tikal National Park, Guatemala.
 (Photos copyright © by Kaj Halberg)